hed-standard/hed-examples/docs/source/EventFileRestructuringQuickstart.md

 The copy columns can be used to transfer context information to the new events from the original parent event.
 In this case for the response, we would like to transfer the response_accuracy and the response_hand information.
-Transfering the trial_type information is a good idea, because we found that keeping general context information around is good practice in designing event files.
+Transferring the trial_type information is a good idea, because we found that keeping general context information around is good practice in designing event files.

 Last parameter for the `` command is the `remove_parent_event`.